ldu0893/ldu0893/README.md

 I love creating projects like games, apps, and websites.

-Currently I'm working on C++ OpenGL ant simulations as well as a full stack web app for university using React and Django.
+Currently I'm working on C++ OpenGL ant simulations as well as analog/digital signal processing for sound synthesis on FPGA.
 Stay tuned for updates!

 Some of my projects: